On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 Inconsistency in the application of research strategies and inconsistency in the ontological and epistemological perspective taken in research can threaten credibility and applicability of research approaches~\citep[$\S5.1\P2$]{hoda_qualitative_2024}.
 Before we begin evaluating and testing data collection methods, we therefore reflect and explicitly declare the philosophical stance of our research~\circled{0} and conduct a lean literature review~\circled{1} to scan the research area and to scope our work, familiarize ourselves with applicable research instruments and to guide our research design~\citep[$\S6.2.1$]{hoda_qualitative_2024}.

 \paragraph{Epistemology and theoretical considerations} Our stance with regard to our research questions is that the reality of testing practices and the experience of practitioners in a complex environment is always unique.
 An experience of one individual can never reflect testing experience in its entirety.
-Within the framework of STGT we therefore take a constructivist stance.
-With our work we do not aim to find an objective truth; instead we aim to describe what is common to and true for various observers of the same phenomenon.
+Within the framework of STGT we therefore take a constructivist stance~\citep[$\S5.5.1$]{hoda_qualitative_2024} and selectively employ techniques and considerations of constructivist GT~\citep{charmaz_constructing_2014} where applicable and in-line with STGT.{3.6} With our work we do not aim to find an objective truth; instead we aim to describe what is common to and true for various observers of the same phenomenon.
 The theory we propose is therefore not an objective representation but aims to explain phenomena which influence developers' subjective experiences.

-\paragraph{Data collection method} Through the analysis of interviews we want to get insights into the lived experience of software developers in the context of software testing.
-We therefore choose not to consider perspectives of practitioners who are only carrying out testing tasks (e.g., QA-Engineers) in this study.
-We investigate experiences of software engineers around tasks that have the objective to produce functional production code.
-We also aim to interview developers who have contributed to collaborative software projects at least once.